 If you are looking for colorful flowering plants for your shade garden ideas, the Primrose flowers would be a perfect choice.
-The plant blooms in early spring and is available in a wide variety of color and size.
+The plant blooms in early spring and is available in a wide variety of colors and sizes.
 Furthermore, they are perfect for use in garden borders and beds and can be planted in containers as well.

 Image Credit: Daily Sustainable

 Houseleek is a medicinal plant that originates in Europe.
-It is a hardy plant that can thrive full well under extreme conditions and in unlikely areas.
-Therefore, if you are in need of a shade tolerant flowers to grow, this should be on top of your list.
+It is a hardy plant that can thrive fully under extreme conditions and in unlikely areas.
+Therefore, if you are in need of shade tolerant flowers to grow, this should be on top of your list.
 During summer, the plant produces reddish purple blooms in clusters.

 27. Solomon’s Seal

 Image Credit: What Grows There